russ-smith/Meshify/doc/How it works.md

 and the vertex is moved along the calculated normal by this distance to bring it closer to the true surface.

 ### Finding triangles
 Finally the quads are split into triangles.
-Each quad's 6 entries in the element buffer currently hold its 4 vertices in clockwise order, nothing, and its 'flipped' status respectively.
-The positions of the 4 corners are compared, and the shortest diagonal is chosen to split along to avoid skinny triangles.
-The chosen split and winding order are then used to write the 4 vertices into the 6 entries in the appropriate order.
+The 4 vertex IDs making each quad are already stored in the first 4 corresponding entries in the element buffer.
+The positions of the 4 vertices are read from the vertex buffer, and the shortest diagonal is chosen to split along, in order to avoid skinny triangles.
+The 6 entries in the element buffer are then filled in with the vertices of the 2 triangles.